-Google: Galaxy Nexus sales stopped due to injunction, device returning next weekAlex Wagner - Senior News Editor
+Google: Galaxy Nexus sales stopped due to injunction, device returning next weekAlex Wagner - Editorial Director of News and Content

 Earlier this week it was revealed that Judge Lucy Koh denied Samsung's request to stay Apple's injunction of the Galaxy Nexus here in the U.S., and shortly after that decision was made public, the device was no longer available for purchase on Google Play.
 At the time, Google said that sales of Galaxy Nexus would resume next week, but the company didn't explain why they'd been stopped in the first place.
 Google has decided to shed more light on the situation today, though, confirming to ABC News that it stopped sales of the Galaxy Nexus in response to the injunction.
 The search company also reaffirmed that the Galaxy Nexus will go back on sale next week with Android 4.1 Jelly Bean in tow.